Approximations of the connection Laplacian spectra: Introduction

 Now let us turn to the discrete side.
 We define a discretization of a compact Riemannian manifold $M$ as follows (see \cite{BIK1}). \begin{definition} Let $\varepsilon\ll\rho$ and $X_{\varepsilon}=\{x_i\}_{i=1}^N$ be a finite $\varepsilon$-net in $M$.
 The distance function on $X_{\varepsilon}$ is the Riemannian distance $d$ of $M$ restricted onto $X_{\varepsilon}\times X_{\varepsilon}$, denoted by $d|_{X_{\varepsilon}}$.
 Suppose that $X_{\varepsilon}$ is equipped with a discrete measure $\mu=\sum_{i=1}^N \mu_i\delta_{x_i}$ which approximates the volume on $M$ in the following sense: there exists a partition of $M$ into measurable subsets $\{V_i\}_{i=1}^N$ such that $V_i\subset B_{\varepsilon}(x_i)$ and $\vol(V_i)=\mu_i$ for every $i$.
 Denote this discrete metric-measure space by $\Gamma_{\ep}=(X_{\varepsilon},d|_{X_{\varepsilon}},\mu)$, and we write $\Gamma$ for short. \end{definition} Let $M,E,\nabla$ be defined as before, and we consider the $\rho$-connection Laplacian on this discrete metric-measure space $\Gamma$, acting on the restriction of the vector bundle $E$ onto $X_{\varepsilon}$.
 Namely, let $P=\{P_{x_i x_j}: d(x_i,x_j)<\rho\}$ be the parallel transport between points in $X_{\ep}$.
 We call $P$ a \emph{$\rho$-connection} on the restriction $E|_{X_{\varepsilon}}$.
 For $\bar{u}\in L^2(X_{\varepsilon},E|_{X_{\varepsilon}})$, we define

-This operator is also known as the \emph{graph connection Laplacian}, which attracts much attention recently for its potential in processing high dimensional data sets (\cite{SW,KW,SW2}).
+This operator is known as the \emph{graph connection Laplacian}.
 The graph connection Laplacian is a nonnegative self-adjoint operator of dimension $r(E)N$ with respect to the weighted discrete $L^2$-inner product, where $r(E)$ is the rank of the vector bundle $E$.
 We denote the $k$-th eigenvalue of $\Delta_{\Gamma}^{\rho}$ by $\til\lambda_k(\Gamma)$.

 Our second result can be viewed as a discretized version of Theorem \ref{t:smoothcase}.

 \begin{theorem} Suppose that the absolute value of the sectional curvatures of $M$ and the norm of the curvature tensor of $\nabla$ are bounded by constants $\KM$ and $\KE$.
 Then there exists $\rho_0=\rho_0(n,K_M,K_E)<r_{inj}(M)/2$, such that for any $\rho<\rho_0$, \,$\varepsilon<\rho/4$, \,$k\leq r(E)N$ satisfying $\lambda_k<\rho^{-2}/16$, we have